codeguy/php-the-right-way/_posts/06-01-01-Databases.md

 $pdo->query("SELECT name FROM users WHERE id =1;drop database db;"); // <-- THE REAL NO!
 {% endhighlight %}

-It's a good practice to grant proper access rights to database user - such as SELECT and UPDATE, but not DROP!
+It's a good practice to grant proper access rights to the database user of your application - such as SELECT and UPDATE, but not DROP!

 Instead of using pure query() method, you should sanitize the ID input using PDO bound parameters.